EugeneCore/go/readme.md

 ## Arguments

-Arguments can be passed after a controller:
+Arguments can be passed after the controller:

 ```js
 go([